isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 3.md

 <p>Abstract</p>
 <p>Temasek Polytechnic's Major Project is a Year 3 subject requiring students
 to apply diploma-related skills in a real-world context.
-The course, worth 10 Credit Units, culminates in presentations to lecturers</p>
+The course, worth 10 Credit Units, culminates in presentations to lecturers after 10 weeks.
-<p>after 10 weeks.
-Manual scheduling of these presentations is time-consuming
-and leaves students limited preparation time.
-To address this, an automated scheduling system using Artificial</p>
-<p>Intelligence (AI) algorithms is proposed.
-The problem is approached as
-a timetabling issue, considering hard (critical) and soft (non-critical) constraints.
+Manual scheduling of these presentations is time-consuming and leaves students limited preparation time.
+To address this, an automated scheduling system using Artificial Intelligence (AI) algorithms is proposed.
+The problem is approached as a timetabling issue, considering hard (critical) and soft (non-critical) constraints.
 Two AI algorithms, greedy algorithm and simulated annealing (SA) were explored to solve this scheduling problem.
-Preliminary experiments</p>
-<p>using a mock dataset showed that the SA algorithm successfully accommodates
-all hard constraints and produces a higher-quality schedule.
+Preliminary experiments using a mock dataset showed that the SA algorithm successfully accommodates all hard constraints and produces a higher-quality schedule.
 Based on these results, the SA algorithm has been selected for implementation in the automated scheduling system.</p>
 <p></p>
 </div>
 </details>